[Game Review] “Bondage Seductions”

 [Kink Product Review] Lovehoney Take Control Bondage Kit

-It’s been a long time since I was new to BDSM.
+It’s been a very long time since I was new to BDSM.
 I’ve been doing kinky shit for well over a decade and have accrued a sizeable collection of toys, from basic staples to custom collars, premium impact toys, and more.
 So a beginner kit is not something I would ever buy for myself.

 Lovehoney Take Control Bondage Kit: First Impressions